marianna13/audio-dataset/data_cards/ZAPSPLAT/ZAPSPLAT.md

 You may refer to [preprocess_zapsplat.py](/data_preprocess/preprocess_zapsplat.py) for all the details.
 Here is a concise summary:

 We retrieve information
-from the meta data (meta.csv) and form a 3-field `.json` file for each audio.
+from the meta data (meta.parquet) and form a 3-field `.json` file for each audio.
 Here are some audio-json pairs selected from the processed dataset:

 ####